grin-gc/projects/README.md

 # projects
-A placeholder repo to track status updates across the entire Grin ecosystem.
+A placeholder repo to use issues to track status updates and comments across the entire Grin ecosystem.